-Advice, support and training for the role of a Governor is given by Governor Services at the Council.
+Advice, support and training for the role of a Governor is given by Governor Services at Liverpool City Council.
 Some Governors are elected by parents, some are appointed by the governing body itself or the local authority.
 This ensures governing bodies reflect the communities they serve.

-Most of our meetings are held in the evening but Governors do visit during the school day to see the school at work.
+Most of our meetings are held in the afternoon.
+Governors do visit during the school day to see the school at work.